yiwen-h/yiwen-h/README.md

 - 🔭 I’m currently working on  [a machine learning model to help with classifying and analysing patient feedback in the NHS](https://github.com/CDU-data-science-team/pxtextmining)

-- 🌱 I’m currently learning **R**

-- 👨‍💻 All of my projects are available at [https://troopl.com/yiwen-h](https://troopl.com/yiwen-h)

-- 📝 I occasionally write articles on [https://yiwenthelibrarian.wordpress.com/](https://yiwenthelibrarian.wordpress.com/)

 - 👩‍🏫 I teach Python, SQL, and Data Science for [Le Wagon London](https://www.lewagon.com/london/data-science-course)

-- 💬 Ask me about **Open Access, healthcare literature searching, and teaching information/coding skills**
+- 💬 Ask me about **Open Access, NLP, healthcare literature searching, and teaching information/coding skills**

 - 📄 My professional background is on [https://www.linkedin.com/in/yiwen-h/](https://www.linkedin.com/in/yiwen-h/)